Planting Summer Grass

 Planting grass seeds in late spring to early summer will give the summer grasses the advantage of warmth, which promotes quick growth.
 The early seasonal rains also keep the soil moist and provide water at the time of germination and establishment.

-It must be noted that the best season for planting time of summer grasses will depend on the area you live.
+It must be noted that the best season for planting time of summer grasses will depend on the area in which you live.
 However, the temperature range should be roughly around 80°F.

 How to Sow Summer Grasses?